THE DIRTY LITTLE SECRET

 When you consider the endless variations between any 2 homes (brick, vinyl siding, partial brick, stucco, Hardiplank) it makes it extremely difficult to provide a one size fits all pricing on homes.
 That said, it is still possible to provide a reasonably good estimate based on the square footage of your home.

-We have a Minimum Charge to pressure wash any home of $129.
-Homes up to 2500 square feet typically run $129-$149 – will vary depending on if the home is on a slab or basement.
+We have a Minimum Charge to pressure wash any home of $150.
+Homes up to 2000 square feet typically run no more $150 – but may be slightly more if the home has a basement.

 Homes from 2500 square feet to 3500 square feet range from $175-$225.
 Again, the variance depends greatly on if you also have a basement.

 Homes from 3500-5000 square feet will run from $250+.

 Homes over 5000 square feet are difficult to give a ballpark price.
 On-Site estimates are free and we never require someone to be at home just for us to look and provide you a quote.